I am grateful for 2 boys who were enthused and eager to get back to their spring break camps this morning.

 I am grateful for time in the studio this morning.

-I am grateful for time with lads this evening, just running some errands and going to the library.
+I am grateful for time with my lads while putting them to bed.